School Closure & Delay Notifications

 For employees, we differentiate between a school, or district closing.
 A district closing is typically used for times when a county-wide state of emergency exists and travel bans are in place.

-The Maine-Endwell CSD policy limits school transportation to all students K-8 and for students in grades 9-12, those living beyond 1.5 miles of the High School, but when a Code Blue is in effect, all students will be offered transportation regardless of the distance between their home and their school building.
+District policy generally limits school transportation to all students K-8 and students in grades 9-12 living beyond 1.5 miles of the High School.
+However, when a Code Blue is in effect, all students will be offered transportation regardless of the distance between their home and their school building.
 Code Blue bus routes can be found here.

-The District utilizes multiple sources to notify parents including:
+The District utilizes multiple sources to notify parents about delays, closures, and Code Blue, including:

 District website / Social media (e.g. Facebook, Twitter) – 5:00 AM